statbiophys/HLAGuessr/README.md

 CAAAAGANNLFF        TRAV23  	    B1
 CAAAAGGTSYGKLTF     TRAV29  	    B1
 ```
+## Output

+As a result for the computation, for each patient and HLA allele, the classifier will print a probability of the allele to be present in the person and a summary of the parameters that caracterized the classifier performance (AUC, accuracy, precision sensitivity and specificity) when it was applied to an external validation dataset.
+By displying these metrics, the user can weigh the validity of the prediction.
+If a file is specified to write to (using -o, see Options), the generated predictions are written to the file, otherwise they are printed to stdout.

 ## Quick Demo
 After installing HLAGuessr, we offer a quick demonstration of the console scripts using two example files that can be found in Example_validation_data folder, alpha_example and beta_example.